-- The external natural gas regulator must be capable of regulating 300,000 6,000,000 BTU/Hr (88 1758 kW) of natural gas while maintaining a minimum gas pressure of 14" W.C.
-(3.49 kPa) to the unit. - A lock-up style regulator MUST be used. - For installations with 3 or more units that exceed 1 PSI (6.9 kW) gas pressure, a separate external gas supply regulator is highly recommended (see Figure 2-10).
+For installations with 3 or more units (other than Massachusetts) that exceed 1 PSI (6.9 kW) gas pressure, a separate external gas supply regulator, as shown in Figure 2-10, is highly recommended.
 No regulator is required for gas pressures below 1 PSI (6.9 kW) of pressure, but above 2 PSI (13.8 kW) it is mandatory.
-Consult the Benchmark Gas Supply Design Guide, TAG-0086, GF-2035, and the local gas utility for detailed requirements concerning venting of the supply gas regulator.
+Consult the Benchmark Gas Supply Design Guide, TAG-0047, GF-2030, and the local gas utility for detailed requirements concerning venting of the supply gas regulator.